 After the narrow in against England, in 2018, he became just the 4th player to reach 100 Test wins (Behind McCaw, Mealamu & Woodcock)/ Read helped the Crusaders to their third straight Super Rugby title and Read's fourth during his 13 years at the franchise.

 Read signed for Japanese club Toyota Verblitz and joined the side having finished his test career guiding the All Blacks to third place at World Cup in Japan.
+He played 52 of his Tests as skipper and was the 66th captain of New Zealand.
+Only McCaw (110) made more appearances as captain of the All Blacks.
+With 107 victories, Read is one of only five players to win 100 Test matches, along with fellow All Blacks McCaw, Keven Mealamu, Tony Woodcock and Sam Whitelock.

 In August 2020, Read joined Counties Manukau on loan during the 2020 Mitre 10 Cup.
+In May 2021, Read played his final professional game turning out for Toyota Verblitz in the Top League semi-finals.

 Read's test career: